jarlef/react-validation-provider/README.md

                rules={[required, year]}
 ```

-The rules prop is a special prop used by the validation component to validate
+The rules prop is a special prop used by the

+component to validate
 the value prop of the wrapped component.
 The rules are simply implemented by
 defining and object with a validation expression and a message hint method.